|The Frankfurt-Tipp rating:|

-Snowplough driver Nils Dickman (Stellan Skarsgård) is a man you can rely on.
-The inhabitants of a small village in the Norwegian province who have just voted the quiet father of the family Citizen of the Year know this too.
-But the days when Nils always followed the rules responsibly are suddenly over when his son is killed by the henchmen of an unscrupulous drug boss called Der Graf (Pål Sverre Hagen).
-Nils is plotting revenge and he sets out to find the man responsible for his son's death.
-This sparks a drug war between the count and the competing Serbian mafia, led by Papa (Bruno Ganz).
-And soon the snow, which Nils has so far so carefully cleared out of the way, turns blood red…
+Snowplow Driver Nils Dickman (Stellan Skarsgård) is a man you can count on.
+The residents of a small village in the Norwegian countryside, who have just voted the quiet family man Citizen of the Year, know this too.
+But the days of Nils always responsibly following the rules are abruptly over when his son is killed by the henchmen of a ruthless drug lord called The Count (Pål Sverre Hagen).
+Nils seeks revenge and he sets out to find the man responsible for his son's death.
+In doing so, he sparks a drug war between the Count and the rival Serbian mafia, led by Papa (Bruno Ganz).
+And soon the snow that Nils has so carefully cleared out of the way so far turns blood red.

 Also the latest collaboration between Norwegian director Hans Petter Moland and internationally successful actor Stellan Skarsgård, like A Man of the World, has once again become a bitterly wicked black comedy with that very special Scandinavian touch.
 One by One not only offers plenty of bizarre deaths, over-the-top brutality and quirky characters.
 At the same time, the story is also filled with a depressing dreariness that makes the good-natured snowplow driver's quest for revenge somewhat understandable.
 The result is a somewhat curious blend of comedy and drama, the idiosyncratic style of which you have to be able to get into.